-To determine the optimal sparse decision scale, we conduct both qualitative and quantitative ablation studies.
-We first analyze how selecting different scales as the sparse decision scale affects the final generation quality.
+\textbf{Sparse Decision Scale.} To determine the optimal sparse decision scale, we conduct qualitative and quantitative ablations.
+We first analyze how selecting different scales as the sparse decision scale affects final generation quality.
 As shown in Fig.~\ref{fig:decision_scale}, using earlier scales (e.g., 6 or 7) introduces severe artifacts, texture corruption, and global blurring, whereas mid-to-late scales consistently preserve high-frequency details.
-This behavior is tightly linked to the spatial resolution of VAR scales: earlier scales have limited resolution and exhibit coarse, highly dispersed attention patterns that share low similarity with the sparse patterns of later high-resolution scales.
+This behavior is tightly linked to the spatial resolution of VAR scales: earlier scales have limited resolution and exhibit coarse, highly dispersed attention patterns that share low similarity with later high-resolution sparse patterns.
 Consequently, the cross-scale mapping becomes less accurate, leading to degraded generation quality.
-We further perform systematic quantitative experiments to identify the most suitable sparse decision scale and the optimal Top-K range.
+We further perform systematic quantitative experiments to identify the best sparse decision scale and the optimal Top-K range.
 As shown in Fig.~\ref{fig:ab_decision_scale}, scale 10 emerges as the best trade-off between quality and inference speed.
-Across all settings, a Top-K around 0.2 provides a stable and effective balance between sparsity and fidelity.
+Across all settings, Top-K around 0.2 provides a stable and effective balance between sparsity and fidelity.